Turkey Meat Sauce

 Instructions

-• In a large saucepot, heat one tablespoon of the olive oil over medium-high heat.
+• In a large saucepot, heat 1 tablespoon of the olive oil over medium-high heat.
 Add both the ground turkey and the turkey sausages together and cook, stirring frequently and breaking up the meat so that it’s very crumbly and browned throughout, about 4 to 6 minutes.
 Turn it into a strainer and let the fat drain off.

 • Add the remaining tablespoon of oil to the same pot over medium heat (don’t clean it!
 All those little bits of flavor from the meat will season the sauce).
 Add the onion and shallots, and cook, stirring frequently, until softened, about 5 minutes.
 Add the garlic, oregano, and basil and cook, stirring for 2 more minutes, until you can smell the garlic and herbs.
 Add the wine, if using, and stir for one more minute, scraping up any bits stuck to the bottom, until the wine pretty much evaporates.